Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 ### Kill the workers of a single queue type

-Kill the workers of a single queue types to stop all running actions of a certain queue type.
+Kill the workers of a single queue type to stop all running actions of a certain queue type.

 #### Prerequisites